ACT WorkKeys Practice Test 2024 [UPDATED]

 3. Students: High school or post-secondary students can take the WorkKeys assessments to gauge their workplace readiness, prepare for future careers, and demonstrate their skills to potential employers.

-4. Employers: Companies can use the WorkKeys assessments as part of their hiring process to identify qualified candidates, make more informed hiring decisions, and ensure employees have the necessary foundational skills for success in the workplace.
+4. Employers: Companies can use the WorkKeys assessments to identify qualified candidates, make more informed hiring decisions, and ensure employees have the necessary foundational skills for success in the workplace.

 5. Educators and workforce development professionals: These individuals can use the assessments to evaluate the effectiveness of their training programs and curriculum, identify areas for improvement, and better prepare students and job seekers for the workforce.